R-kill-9/Hacking-Notes/README.md

 ## Overview

-This repository contains a collection of notes, techniques, and tools for ethical hacking, penetration testing, and cybersecurity.
+This repository contains a collection of notes and techniques for ethical hacking and penetration testing.
 It is designed to be a practical resource for beginners and professionals aiming to enhance their knowledge and skills in hacking and security.

 ## Installation